 Professor, Political Science & Public Policy

-Anne Flaherty’s research focuses on indigenous peoples’ politics, primarily Native nations in the United States.
-Her publications include research on media and political perceptions of Indian gaming, issues of race and citizenship in the Cherokee nation, and intergovernmental conflict and cooperation between states and Native nations over jurisdiction for taxation.
-Forthcoming work explores the role of presidential attention and rhetoric in shaping outcomes for federal Indian policy.
+Anne Flaherty’s research has focused on indigenous peoples’ politics, primarily Native nations in the United States.
+Among other work, she has published two books Native policy in the United States.
+One is on intergovernmental conflict and cooperation between states and Native nations over jurisdiction for taxation.
+Her second book explores the role of presidential attention and rhetoric in shaping outcomes for federal Indian policy.
+Dr. Flaherty also has research on interdisciplinary teaching and is developing a new stream of work focused on food politics and policy.

 Books: